rchern/StackExchangeScripts/README.md

 ### Performing an action on a message

-All of the following commands take a single arugement - the id of the message you want the action to be performed.
+All of the following commands take a single argument - the id of the message you want the action to be performed.
 You can find the id on the right side of each message beside the timestamp